magento/architecture/design-documents/storefront/pricing.md

 ![Price books diagram](pricing/pricebooks.png)

-### Default priceb ook
+### Default price book

 A `default price book` is a predefined system price book that contains `base prices` for __all__ products in the system.
 User-defined `price books` may contain only sub-set of products.
 Default `price book` should be used as fallback storage if the price for a specific product doesn't exist in other resolved pricebook.

 ### Customer tags instead of customer groups

 Magento monolith uses `customer groups` for customer segmentation globally.
-There is one-to-one relation between customer and customer group, so customer could be a member of excatly one group only.
+There is one-to-many relation between customer groups and customers, so customer could be a member of excatly one group only.
 However, in modern world, each customer could be a member of different groups based on current behavior.
 For example, pricing system works with wholesale and regular buyers, but recommendation system works with different groups of customers which are based on gender, age, ML-generated groups, etc.